gasiepgodoy/WDN-Models-and-Data-Sets/GNN and LPWAN for Water Leakage Localization/Case 2/readme.md

 ## Python files

 The file 'preprocess-case2' converts the CSV data sets to Tensor format.
 To use it, place the CSV files inside a folder named 'Original_Data' and create an empty folder named 'work_dir'.
 The Python code will output the tensor files to the 'work_dir' folder.
+The file 'Mat-adj-com-junc.csv' (which is in the CSV datasets folder) must be placed in the same folder than the CSV files ('Original_Data'), thus the script creates the tensors according to the adjacency matrix of the WDN.

 The file'GGNN-case2' runs the GGNN algorithm using the tensor files.
 It outputs the training/validation statistics of each training/validation pair to the folder 'work_dir2' and a binary Pickle file to the folder 'results'.
 Thus, you can open these files to generate the box plots and perform other kinds of analysis.